ivan-ccp/contentful-loc-tool/README.md

 # Contentful Localization Tool

-A command-line tool for exporting Contentful entries for translation and importing them back with full support for nested references and rate limiting.
+A command-line tool for exporting Contentful entries for translation and importing them back with support for nested references and rate limiting.

 ## Installation